drhsqlite/fossil-mirror/www/alerts.md

      row in the EVENT table for each possible timeline entry.
 The PENDING\_ALERT table refers to EVENT table entries for which we might need to send alert emails.

-There was a third table "EMAIL_BOUNCE" in Fossil versions 2.7 through 2.14.
-That table was intended to record email bounce history so that subscribers with excessive bounces can be turned off.
-But that feature was never implemented and the table was removed in Fossil 2.15.

 As pointed out above, ["subscribers" are distinct from "users"](#uvs).
 The SUBSCRIBER.SUNAME field is the optional linkage between users and